UW center Chantel Osahor selected by the Chicago Sky in the second round of WNBA draft

 After watching her teammate Kelsey Plum get picked No. 1 overall in Thursday’s WNBA draft, UW senior Chantel Osahor got some good news of her own.

-The 6-foot-2 center was selected by the Chicago Sky in the second round of the draft.
+The 6-foot-2 center was selected 21st overall by the Chicago Sky in the second round of the draft.
 The selection of Osahor and Plum in the same draft marks the first time in UW program history that two Huskies have gone in the WNBA draft in the same year.

+But Osahor missed the moment because she’d turned off her television some time after watching Plum get drafted.

+“I was at my house in my room just lying down.
+I didn’t want to watch it,” Osahor said.
+“Then my agent called me and some old coaches who were there (at the draft in New York City) texted me.
+It was very nerve-wracking.
+I think it was for everybody.”

 Most Read Stories